MedPy-C/backend/README.md

 # Backend
-This repository intends that this project serves as a portfolio.
+This repo serves as a portfolio of a backend project.

 ## Backend stack
 1. Django Rest Framework.